Privacy & GDPR

 delete the Keychain entries

-app.cavemode.sessionandapp.cavemode.license, and drag~/Library/Application Support/Cavemodeto the Trash.
+app.cavemode.sessionandapp.cavemode.license, and drag~/Library/Application Support/Cavemodeand the App Group container~/Library/Group Containers/group.app.Cavemode.desktop(the widget snapshot) to the Trash.
+Deleting the app removes both automatically.
 Nothing remains.
 For Polar order data, contact Polar directly. - Right to object, right to restrict processing — stop using the app; no processing continues.

 - Right to lodge a complaint — with the supervisory authority in your EU member state.